Snowflake-Labs/schemachange/README.md

 ```
 (project_root)
 |
+|-- subject_area_1
     |-- database_1
         |-- folder_1
-    |   |-- V1.1.1__first_change.sql
+            |-- V1.1.1__first_change.sql
-    |   |-- V1.1.2__second_change.sql
+            |-- V1.1.2__second_change.sql
         |-- folder_2
             |-- V1.1.3__third_change.sql
+    |-- database_2
         |-- V1.1.4__fourth_change.sql
+|-- subject_area_2
 ```

-The folder structure is very flexible; the only requirement is that the first level of folders under the project root (specified with the `-f` or `--root-folder` argument) correspond to database names.
-Within a database folder there are no further requirements. snowchange will recursively find all change scripts and sort them by version.
-How you manage the scripts within each database folder is up to you.
+The folder structure is very flexible with only two requirements:
+1. The first level of folders under the project root (specified with the `-f` or `--root-folder` argument) correspond to subject areas
+1. The second level of folders, those directly under a subject area, correspond to database names

+Within a database folder there are no further requirements, and you can have as many nested subfolders as you would like.

+### Subject Areas

+The subject area folders accomplish two things.
+First they allows multiple teams to work independently, and second they makes it possible to manage dependencies across databases.
+A subject area is the basic unit of dependency management in snowchange. snowchange will recursively find all change scripts in a subject area and sort them by version.
+This enforces dependencies across databases in the same subject areas.

 ### Database Mapping

-By default the name of the first level folder is used as the database name, as shown above.
+By default the names of the second level folders are used as the database names, as shown above.
 If you add the `-n` flag (or `--append-environment-name`) then the environment name (specified in the `-e` or `--environment-name` argument) will be appended to the database name with an underscore.
-This can be used to support multiple environments (dev, test, prod) within the same Snowflake account.
+This can be used to support multiple environments (dev, test, prod) within the same Snowflake account. snowchange will create any databases that don't already exist in Snowflake.

 ## Change Scripts